How are the E-mini contracts similar to their larger counterpart contracts?

 Position limits work in conjunction with the existing position limits for the regular-sized contracts.
-For example, with the E-mini at one-fifth the size of the S&P 500 futures contract, an entity or an account controller could have 100,000 net E-mini S&P 500 futures equivalents, if no other S&P 500 positions were held open.
+As of December 1, 2015, an entity or an account controller could have 140,000 net E-mini S&P 500 futures equivalents, if no other S&P 500 positions were held open.

 What is the reportable position limit for the E-mini contracts?